dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 1. Open the capture app
 2. Select the program "Electronic Immunization Registry"
 3. Select an organisation unit
-4. Select New -> New person in Electronic Immunization Registry
+4. Select Create new person

 ![](resources/images/capture/reg2.png)

+> **Note**
+>
-> Note: The label of this button corresponds to the tracked entity type of the program, which will vary depending on the tracked entity type (ie. in this case we see new person, as person is the TET)
+> The label of this button corresponds to the tracked entity type of the program, which will vary depending on the tracked entity type (ie. in this case we see new person, as person is the TET)

 Now you will be able to see the registration page for the Immunization program

    ![](resources/images/capture/regpage2.png)

-   It will display different information the way the enrollment page is customized for the program.
+It will display different information depending on the way the enrollment page is customized for the program.

-   In this form you have section for enrollment which shows enrollemnt date and then you have profile secction which is to capture demographic information.
+In this form you have section for enrollment which shows the enrollment date and then you have the profile secction which is used to capture demographic information.

 5. Review the TEI registration page